MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sourcesv2.md

 ## Office 365 data

 As an admin or an analyst, you can use this page to confirm that your Office 365 data is up-to-date.
-The interactive options enable you to hover your cursor over chart data to get more details and use the chart legend to change what data (meetings, email, instant messages, and calls) the chart shows.

 Use this page to look for date ranges that have unexpected gaps in activity, inconsistent or degraded data, or activity levels that are higher or lower than what might be considered normal for your organization.

 This page includes the following types of data.